-- 9.54 When institutional units retain goods or services produced by themselves for their own final consumption or gross fixed capital formation, they clearly bear the costs themselves.
-They are, therefore, recorded as incurring expenditures whose values have to be imputed using the basic prices of similar goods or services sold on the market or their costs of production in the absence of suitable basic prices. - 9.55 Household final consumption expenditure includes the imputed values of goods or services produced as outputs of unincorporated enterprises owned by households that are retained for consumption by members of the household.
-The production of services for own consumption within the same household falls outside the production boundary of the System, except for housing services produced by owner-occupiers and services produced by employing paid domestic staff.
-As the costs of producing goods or services for own consumption are borne by the households themselves, it is
+- 10.5310.54 When institutional units retain goods or services produced by themselves for their own final consumption or gross fixed capital formation, they clearly bear the costs themselves.
+They are, therefore, recorded as incurring expenditures whose values have to be estimated using the basic prices of similar goods or services sold on the market or their costs of production in the absence of suitable basic prices. - 10.5410.55 Household final consumption expenditure includes estimates for the values of goods or services produced as outputs of unincorporated enterprises owned by households that are retained for consumption by members of the household.
+The production of services for own consumption within the same household falls outside the production boundary of the SNA, except for housing services produced by owner-occupiers and services produced by employing paid domestic staff.
+As the costs of producing goods or services for own consumption are borne by the households themselves, it is clear that the expenditures on them are also incurred by households, even though their values must be estimated indirectly.
+The main types of goods and services produced and consumed within the same household are as follows: - a.
+Food or other agricultural goods produced for own final consumption by farmers, including subsistence farmers, or others for whom agricultural production is only a secondary, or even a leisure, activity; - b.
+Other kinds of goods produced by unincorporated enterprises owned by households that are consumed by members of the same households; - c.
+Housing services produced for own final consumption by owner-occupiers (discussed further below); and - d.
+Domestic or other services produced for own final consumption by households that employ paid staff for this purpose (domestic staff, cooks, gardeners, chauffeurs, etc.). - 10.5510.56 Values are estimated for these goods or services on the basis of the current basic prices of similar goods or services sold on the market, or by costs of production when suitable prices are not available, except for the services of paid staff; by convention, services of paid staff are valued simply by the compensationremuneration of employees paid, in cash and in kind.

-D. Household final consumption expenditure (P3)
+D. Household final consumption expenditure